wayneIBM/vpc-on-classic/vpc-cli-reference.md

 - `--resource-group-id`: ID of the resource group.
 This option is mutually exclusive with `--resource-group-name`.
 - `--resource-group-name`: Name of the resource group.
 This option is mutually exclusive with `--resource-group-id`.
 - `--classic-access`: This flag lists VPCs that have classic access enabled.
-Enumeration type: true, false.
+Enumeration type: `true`, `false`.
 If unspecified, it returns all VPCs with and without classic access enabled.
 - `--json`: Format output in JSON.

 ---